OOCL: Early history

-After C. Y. Tung's death in 1982, C. H. Tung, assumed the leadership of Orient Overseas (International) Limited (OOIL), OOCL's parent company for 14 years.
+After C. Y. Tung's death in 1982, C. H. Tung assumed the leadership of Orient Overseas (International) Limited (OOIL), OOCL's parent company.

+Bankruptcy and recovery

 The company declared bankruptcy in the mid-1980s and the mainland-based Bank of China provided $50 million of the $120 million put together by Henry Fok Another big contributor to the OOCL bailout was China Merchants, a Hong Kong arm of China's transport ministry.

-In 1996, C. C. Tung took over at the helm on his brother C. H. Tung's election as Chief Executive of the Hong Kong Special Administrative Region.
+In 1996, C. C. Tung took over due to C. H. Tung's election as Chief Executive of the Hong Kong Special Administrative Region.

 OOCL briefly operated passenger ships acquiring the Ruahine, Rangitoto and Rangitane from the New Zealand Shipping Company that were renamed Oriental Rio, Oriental Carnival and Oriental Esmeralda to operate round the world services.
-The service ceased in 1976.
+The services ceased in 1976.

 In September 1970, Tung purchased the ocean liner RMS Queen Elizabeth to convert it into a floating university, to be known as Seawise University, as part of the World Campus Afloat programme.
 On 9 January 1972, the ship caught fire during refurbishing and sank in Hong Kong's Victoria Harbour and the wreckage had to be scrapped three years later.

-In 2003, OOCL lost one of its senior executives, Courtenay Allan, the company's Transatlantic Trade Director.
-Allan died after falling down a lift shaft on the OOCL Montreal in Le Havre.
+Current operations

+In 1979, OOCL Logistics Ltd. (OLL), the OOIL Group's international freight consolidation and logistics service unit began its operation.

-In recent years, OOCL has taken over a number of well-known shipping lines.
+In recent years, OOCL has taken over a number of shipping lines.
 These include Furness Withy, Houlder Brothers, Manchester Liners, Shaw Savill, PSNC, Prince Line & the Alexander Shipping Company.

-In 2015, OOCL ordered six of the largest container ships, holding up to 20,150 TEU each.
+In 2015, OOCL ordered six G-Class container ships.
 The first of these, the OOCL Hong Kong, was christened on 12 May 2017.
 The ship became the world's first container ship to exceed 21,000 TEU mark and achieved a Guinness World Record.

-In July 2017, the parent company, OOIL, received a US$6.3 billion take over bid from its Chinese rival, COSCO Shipping.
+In July 2017, the parent company, OOIL, received a US$6.3 billion takeover bid from COSCO Shipping.
 The bid has been accepted subject to shareholder and regulatory approval.
 The takeover was completed in 2018.